-Amean numeric vector containing the average log-intensity for each probe over all the arrays in the original design design matrix.
+Amean numeric vector containing the average log-intensity for each probe over all the arrays in the original line genes data.frame containing probe annotation.

 cov.coefficients numeric matrix giving the unscaled covariance matrix of the estimable coefficients pivot integer vector giving the order of coefficients in cov.coefficients.
-Is computed by the QR-decor contrasts numeric matrix defining contrasts of coefficients for which results are desired.
+Is computed by the QR-decomposition of the design matrix (if the fit involved no weights or missing values).

-QR-decomposition of the design matrix (if the fit involved no weights or missing values). ... other components returned by lm.fit (if the fit involved no weights or missing values).
+other components returned by 1m. fit (if the fit involved no weights or missing values)...